 Oasis Academy Aspinal is officially a Trauma Informed School.

 Our vision is to provide a safe space for everyone, whether you are a child, parent, member of the community or member of staff.

 We aim to be a trauma informed school and a mentally healthy place.
 This means we want to support people before they develop mental health problems - to catch them as they are falling not as they have fallen.
 Towards this aim we strongly endorse the statement in the Government Green Paper December 2017 Transforming Children and Young People’s Mental Health Provision, “ There is evidence that appropriately-trained and supported staff such as teachers, school nurses, counsellors, and teaching assistants can achieve results comparable to those achieved by trained therapists in delivering a number of interventions addressing mild to moderate mental health problems (such as anxiety, conduct disorder, substance use disorders and post-traumatic stress disorder)”.
 We are appropriately training our school staff to take on this task.

-To enable our school to fully support everyone, Mr Foster is training to become a Certified Trauma and Mental-Health Schools Practitioner.
+To enable our school to fully support everyone, Mr Foster is a Certified Trauma and Mentally-Healthy Schools Practitioner.